Building Module 7 · Git: Your Safety Net

 At this point, git knows these files exist but hasn’t saved them yet.
 They’re “untracked.”

-Step 2: Stage changes (git add)
+Step 2: Stage Changes (git add)

 Terminal window